datawire/quark/docs/language-reference/types.rst

 integral
 ~~~~~~~~

 The integral type is a base type for all integers.
-It should not be used directly within Quark code.
+It should not be used directly within {{{language}}} code.

 .. _list:

 List
 ~~~~

-Quark lists are strongly typed and can contain elements of any other defined data type including other lists and objects.
+{{{language}}} lists are strongly typed and can contain elements of any other defined data type including other lists and objects.

 Constraints
 +++++++++++